paulmuresan94/edge_detection/README.md

 ## Introduction
 This is my solution to the neura edge detection test.

 DISCLAIMER: Unfortunately I couldnt execute RViz correctly in my VM due to VRAM limitations (max.
 128 MB for Windows host).
 Therefore I implemented only task 1 & 2 as far as possible without RViz.
-Due to time constrains I couldnt fix a bug and implement the rgbd to point cloud conversion.
+Due to time constrains I couldnt fix a bug and couldnt implement the rgbd to point cloud conversion.
 With a little more time I could implement those too.

 ## Dependencies
 - OpenCV 4.2.0